Your Privacy

 Photo credits to

 My first introduction to software development was at university, around 2013.
-This was during an Introduction to Programming module that lasted for a single semester and was intended to teach the necessity of computer pogramming and the logical patterns behind it.
+This was during an Introduction to Programming module that lasted for a single semester and was intended to teach the necessity of computer programming and the logical patterns behind it.
 I loved it from the onset and knew that this was the career journey I would embark on.
-I eventually enrolled onto a Software Engineering course over the subsequent holiday period where I was introduced to HTML, CSS, MS Suite and Notepad++ as the editor.
+I eventually enrolled onto a Software Engineering course over the subsequent holiday period where I was introduced to HTML, CSS, MS Office Suite and Notepad++ as the editor.
 I probably still have a copy of my first project sitting on a drive somewhere!
-I can still picture myself trekking for miles to a friend’s house because he was the one person I knew who understood programming.
-Every step felt worth it just to learn something new.

-As time went by, I worked my way up and was blessed with my first job in software engineering.
+As years went by, I worked my way up and was blessed with my first job in software engineering.
 The reality of working on commercial code within a team setting was a dream come true.
-I was privileged to learn and be mentored by some phenominal engineers.
+I was privileged to learn and be mentored by some phenomenal engineers.
 The standards were right and high.
-A junior engineer was expected to learn his trade and be comfortable with the core technologies that the company relied on: .NET Core, C#, WinForms, MS SQL.
-It wasn't a 'nine-to-five' thing for me, which was a mindset engrained in most engineers I worked with.
+A junior engineer was expected to learn their trade and be comfortable with the core technologies that the business relied on: ASP.NET Core, C#, WinForms and MS SQL.
+It wasn't a 'nine-to-five' thing for me, the grind continued after working hours.
+Which was a mindset shared by most engineers I worked with.

-it, it can just be done without much thought, we have deadlines to hit."
-Really?
-There always have and always will be deadlines to hit.
-We forget that one doesn't just solve problems by coding, but one gains important skills like logical thinking, efficient resource management, architecture, networking and adopting secured patterns by writing large systems.
-Junior engineers aren’t being properly mentored anymore because many of today’s ‘senior’ engineers are simply juniors with a few extra years of experience, and not true mentors.
-Others simply don't care, and see the career as nothing more than a golden ticket to a financially stable lifestyle.
+Junior engineers on the other hand aren’t properly mentored any more, some are busy mastering work-politics rather than learning good problem solving skills.
+Others, unfortunately have no one to look up to, because many of today’s ‘senior’ engineers are simply juniors with a few extra years of experience, and not true mentors.
+Some other engineers simply don't care, and see the career as nothing more than a golden ticket to a financially stable lifestyle.
 How have we allowed this?
 The standards have dropped far below the belt and sadly this isn't being recognised or being called out.